RosettaCommons/demos/protocol_capture/broker/domain_insertion/README.md

 structure, so you can run with -s native.pdb to produce a closed structure nearly every time.

+An additional tip for producing output more quickly is to disable (or turn down) the relaxation step at the end.
+Because relaxation is done system-wide and not exclusively for the inserted domain, it can have a very long runtime.

 Assuming Rosetta is in your home directory, you run it as follows:

     $ ~/Rosetta/main/source/bin/rosetta_scripts.default.[platform][compiler]release @flags -nstruct [number of structures]